-The word ‘probate’ is often thrown around when talking about administration of a deceased person’s estate – “We’re just waiting for the probate of grandma’s estate”, or “grandpa’s estate is going to probate”.
-But exactly what is probate in Queensland?
-And do I need it?
-We take this opportunity to briefly outline what probate is, who gets probate and what it means.
+The word ‘probate’ is often thrown around when talking about the administration of a deceased person’s estate — “We’re just waiting for the probate of grandma’s estate,” or “Grandpa’s estate is going to probate.”
+But what exactly is probate in Queensland?
+And do you need it?
+Here’s a clear outline of what probate is, who can get it, whether you need it, and what it means.

 Quick links to everything you need to know about probate QLD